galasa-dev/cli/docs/generated/galasactl_runs_get.md

 ### Options

 ```
+      --age string      the age of the test run(s) we want information about.
+Supported formats are: --age FROM, --age FROM:TO.
+Supported units are days, weeks and hours.
+Examples: --age 1d, --age 6h:1h
       --format string   output format for the data returned.
 Supported formats are: summary (default "summary")
   -h, --help            help for get
       --name string     the name of the test run we want information about